Choosing a Standard

 Discrimination and Denigration

-Only applies to sections of the community, not individuals.
-A high level of condemnation is required to find a breach.
+Only applies to discrimination/denigration directed at specified sections of the community, not individuals.
+A high level of condemnation is generally required to find a breach.

-Concerned with whether a broadcast amounted to 'alcohol promotion' and if so, whether this promotion was socially responsible.
+Concerned with whether a broadcast amounted to 'alcohol promotion' and, if so, whether this was socially responsible.

 Only applies to news, current affairs or factual programming which discusses a controversial issue of public importance.
 Broadcasters must make reasonable efforts to present competing viewpoints about important issues.